bxparks/AceRoutine/README.md

   }
 }
 ```
-I hadn't designed this syntax to work from the start, and was surprised to find
+I hadn't explicitly designed this syntax to be valid from the start, and was
-that it actually worked.
+surprised to find that it actually worked.

 ### No Nested Coroutine Macros